 Cemeteries

-The 3.5-hectare cemetery in Biesenthaler Straße in Eberswalde-Finow was established at the end of the 19th century.
-Due to the strong population growth, the original cemetery at the Finow church became too small and an alternative cemetery had to be created on the outskirts of the town.
-The cemetery portal, built in 1911 by Wilhelm Hoppe and restored in 2001/2002, leads along an old avenue of lime trees to the mourning hall.
-The funeral hall, built in the neo-Gothic style at the beginning of the 20th century, has been renovated and heated and is modern and attractive thanks to its new interior design.
-46 people can attend the funeral service seated here.
-In addition to urn graves and elective earth graves, there are also anonymous communal urn graves, as well as communal urn graves with a slab and row graves.
-The sanitary facilities are accessible during the opening hours of the administration.
+The Finow Cemetery, located on Biesenthaler Straße in Eberswalde-Finow, spans 3.5 hectares and was established at the end of the 19th century.
+Due to significant population growth, the original cemetery at the Finow Church became too small, necessitating the creation of a new cemetery on the town’s outskirts.
+The cemetery is accessed through a portal designed by Wilhelm Hoppe, built in 1911 and restored in 2001/2002.
+This leads visitors along an old avenue of lime trees to the mourning hall.
+The funeral hall, constructed in the neo-Gothic style at the beginning of the 20th century, has been renovated and is now modern and welcoming with its updated interior and heating.
+It provides seating for up to 46 people during funeral services.
+The cemetery offers a variety of burial options, including urn graves, elective earth graves, anonymous communal urn graves, as well as communal urn graves with a slab and row graves.
+The sanitary facilities are available during the administration's opening hours.

-The Kupferhammer cemetery dates back to the settlement of Kupferhammer, which was incorporated into the town of Eberswalde in May 1936.
-The 3000 m² burial ground was designated in 1905 and was actively used until 2011.
-With the decision of the city council on 25 March 2011 to close parts of the cemetery and cemeteries in the city area, the Kupferhammer cemetery was taken out of use.
-This means that no new graves will be allocated and the rights of use of existing elective graves will no longer be extended.
-An exception can be made for spouses of deceased persons buried in the cemetery.
-They can be buried there on request and the period of use is extended until the end of the deceased's period of rest.
-The Kupferhammer cemetery has a chapel with simple furnishings and 16 seats.
+The Kupferhammer Cemetery dates back to the settlement of Kupferhammer, which became part of Eberswalde in May 1936.
+The 3,000 m² burial ground was established in 1905 and remained in use until 2011.
+Following a decision by the city council on March 25, 2011, to close several cemeteries in the area, the Kupferhammer cemetery was officially closed for new burials.
+As a result, no new graves will be assigned and the rights to existing elective graves will not be renewed.
+However, an exception is made for spouses of those already buried there, allowing them to be interred in the cemetery upon request.
+The period of use for their graves will be extended until the end of the deceased's resting period.
+The cemetery also features a chapel with simple furnishings and seating for 16 people.

-The Spechthausen cemetery is part of the settlement around the paper factory.
-It was established at the beginning of the 19th century as the private property of the Ebart family, who owned it for generations.
-The chapel with the inscription "Resting place of the Ebart family" probably also dates from this time and is now only rarely used as a place for funerals.
-In 1929, the 5304 m² area was handed over to the municipality of Spechthausen, which became a district of the town of Eberswalde in 2006.
-The cemetery has urn ballot and earth ballot graves and from 2018 there will probably be an urn grove and an urn communal facility.
-There is no toilet or electricity supply at the cemetery in Spechthausen.
+The Spechthausen Cemetery is situated within the settlement surrounding the paper factory.
+It was established at the beginning of the 19th century as the private property of the Ebart family, who owned it for several generations.
+The chapel, bearing the inscription "Resting place of the Ebart family," likely dates from this period and is now rarely used for funerals.
+In 1929, the 5,304 m² cemetery area was transferred to the municipality of Spechthausen, which became a district of Eberswalde in 2006.
+The cemetery offers urn and earth graves, and plans are in place to introduce an urn grove and a communal urn facility by 2018.
+The cemetery does not have sanitary facilities or electricity supply.

 Old and New Jewish Cemetery

-The old Jewish cemetery was established in 1751 on Oderberger Straße, extended in 1851 and surrounded by a brick wall in 1862.
-It covers an area of 975 square metres and the oldest surviving stone dates from 1784.
-In 1924, a second Jewish cemetery was established adjacent to the Waldfriedhof Eberswalde.
-There are 53 gravestones in this cemetery.
+The Old Jewish Cemetery was founded in 1751 on Oderberger Straße, expanded in 1851 and surrounded by a brick wall in 1862.
+Spanning 975 square meters, the cemetery’s oldest surviving gravestone dates back to 1784.
+In 1924, a second Jewish cemetery was established next to the Forest Cemetery Eberswalde, which contains 53 gravestones.

 FAQ

-Immediately after death, a doctor must be informed in order to have the death officially recognised.
-The doctor will then issue a death certificate.
-The next of kin are then notified to determine the course of action.
-An undertaker is then chosen to transport the body to the mortuary and explain the next steps.
-The deceased must not be taken to the mortuary until 24 hours after death and may only be transferred after the post-mortem examination.
-The information on the deceased's contracts and dispositions must then be determined and kept ready as a basis for decision-making. (e.g. will, precautionary contract with funeral parlour, organ donation, declaration of intent for cremation).
+Immediately after a death, a doctor must be notified to officially confirm the death and issue a death certificate.
+The next of kin should then be informed to discuss the next steps.
+A funeral director is selected to transport the body to the mortuary and guide the family through the process.
+The body should not be moved to the mortuary until at least 24 hours after death and may only be transferred after a post-mortem examination.
+Next, it’s important to review any relevant contracts and documents related to the deceased’s wishes, such as a will, funeral arrangements, organ donation consent or cremation instructions and have them ready for decision-making.

-During the first 36 hours, it is important to take care of the deceased's home and any animals present.
-Then you should choose a funeral director to carry out the funeral.
-You can compare prices and services.
-Furthermore, you must register the death at the registry office or have it registered by the undertaker in order to obtain a death certificate.
-All relevant authorities must then be informed about the death of the relative, e.g. probate court (will), health insurance, life and accident insurance.
-The funeral director will inform the cemetery administration and determine the type, form and time of burial.
+During the first 36 hours, it's important to secure the deceased's home and care for any animals left behind.
+Afterward, you should choose a funeral director to manage the funeral arrangements, taking time to compare prices and services.
+The death must then be registered at the registry office, or the funeral director can handle this registration to obtain an official death certificate.
+Next, all relevant authorities must be notified about the death, such as the probate court (for the will), health insurance providers, and life or accident insurance companies.
+The funeral director will also coordinate with the cemetery administration to determine the type, form, and timing of the burial.

-There are two forms of burial.
-Burial in a coffin.
-The burial grave, the earth row grave, the anonymous grave and the meadow grave are used to accommodate the deceased.
-In the case of cremation, the cremation takes place in the crematorium and the remains are buried in an urn in an urn grave.
-The burial is only completed with the burial.
-A burial can take place after 48 hours at the earliest.
-For burials in the ground, the burial should take place on the fifth day and no later than ten days after the death.
-In the case of cremations, the deceased must be taken to the crematorium no later than the fourth day after death.
-The urn must then be buried within 3 months.
+There are two types of burial.
+Ground burial involves placing the deceased in a coffin, and graves such as the burial grave, earth row grave, anonymous grave, and meadow grave are used to accommodate the deceased.
+In cremation, the body is cremated in a crematorium and the remains are interred in an urn, which is then placed in an urn grave.
+The burial process is only considered complete once the remains are laid to rest.
+A burial can take place no earlier than 48 hours after death.
+For earth burials, the funeral should be held on the fifth day at the latest, but no later than ten days after death.
+In the case of cremation, the deceased must be taken to the crematorium no later than the fourth day after death.
+The urn must then be interred within three months.

-As the authorised user, you are obliged to care for the grave site for the duration of the period of inactivity or the acquired period of use.
-At the end of the period of use, you can submit an application to withdraw the right of use.
-This applies to elective graves where the period of use exceeds the period of lying in state.
-In most cases, the relinquishment of a grave site is followed by the clearing of the grave site.
-For alternative grave types, for example the urn grove, the cemetery will take over the maintenance of the grave for 15 years.
+As the authorised user, you are responsible for the maintenance of the grave site for the duration of the resting period or the acquired period of use.
+At the end of the period of use, you may submit an application to relinquish the right of use.
+This applies to elective graves, where the period of use extends beyond the resting period.
+In most cases, the relinquishment of a grave site is followed by the clearing of the site.
+For alternative types of graves, such as the urn grove, the cemetery administration takes over the maintenance of the grave for 15 years.

-Only people with a certified walking disability may drive their car into the cemetery.
-Upon application and for an annual fee of €39, they will receive a driving licence and a key for the gate on Tramper Chaussee.
+Only individuals with a certified walking disability are permitted to drive their car into the cemetery.
+Upon application and for an annual fee of €39, they will receive a driving permit and a key to the gate on Tramper Chaussee.

 The top priority should be not to disturb the peace of the dead.
 A reburial may only take place if there is an important reason.
 This is not the case if the urn is moved within the statutory resting period of 15 years.
 After the statutory resting period, urns may be moved if an urn request form has been sent by another cemetery administration.
 This must state where the urn is to be reinterred.
 The exhumation and reburial must be carried out by an undertaker.
 In the case of burial graves, the removal of the body within the burial period is generally prohibited and, in exceptional cases, requires authorisation from the health authorities.
 If a grave is relinquished by moving the body to another burial site, no money will be refunded and the new grave must be paid for in full.

-Every year, the standing gravestones in the cemeteries of the city of Eberswalde are subjected to a stability inspection.
-If any defects in stability are found, the gravestones are noted and labelled with a sticker.
-If the stability of grave markers is no longer ensured, the authorised user is instructed to act immediately.
-If the irregular condition is not remedied despite a written request from the cemetery administration, the cemetery administration may have the stability restored at the expense of the authorised user.
-Furthermore, if there is an acute danger, the cemetery staff will remove dangerous stones from the base and place them on the grave.
+Each year, the standing gravestones in the cemeteries of the city of Eberswalde undergo a stability inspection.
+If any stability issues are detected, the gravestones are documented and marked with a sticker.
+If the stability of the grave markers can no longer be guaranteed, the authorised user will be instructed to take immediate action.
+If the issue is not addressed despite a written request from the cemetery administration, the administration may restore the stability at the authorised user's expense.
+Additionally, if there is an immediate danger, the cemetery staff will remove hazardous stones from their base and place them safely on the grave.

 Types of graves